 What Is a Level 1 Service Provider?

-In the PCI compliance world, a service provider is not a merchant or payment brand.
-Rather, the service provider is involved in the collection, processing, or transfer of credit card information on behalf of another company.
+A service provider is not a merchant or payment brand in the PCI compliance world.
+Instead, the service provider collects, processes, or transfers credit card information on behalf of another company.

 A service provider also includes businesses that control or potentially influence the protection of cardholder data.
-For example, managed service companies that provide firewalls, IDS/IPS, and other solutions, as well as hosting providers, are all examples of service providers within the realm of PCI compliance.
+For example, managed service companies that provide firewalls, IDS/IPS, other solutions, and hosting providers are all examples of service providers within PCI compliance.

 Criteria